40 Best Non-Touristy Things to Do on Maui, Hawaiʻi

 These are Humpback whales that have migrated down from Alaska during the winter months to the warmer Hawaiian waters, where mothers will give birth to their calves.

-Unfortunately, this is very season-specific.
-Meaning, if your trip is too early or late in the winter, they may not have arrived yet, or they are already on their way back to Alaska.
+However, it goes without saying that whales in Hawaiʻi are very season-specific, meaning that if your trip is too early or too late in the winter, they may not have arrived yet or may already be on their way back to Alaska.

-Overall, while you can see the whales from beaches along the coast, the best way to experience the whales on Maui is on the water, as there’s truly nothing quite like an up-close experience through one of the local operators!
+In any case, the best way to experience the whales on Maui during the winter is on the water, as there’s truly nothing quite like an up-close experience through one of the local operators!

 Distance: 3.8 miles / 6.1 km